krishatcher/all-hands-project-3-2025Spr-team-1/README.md

 ### Research Question

-How does implementing a graph with Python's `dict` of `set` vs. `list` impact performance in terms of insertion, deletion, and lookup speed?
+How does implementing a tree with Python's `set` and `list` structures impact performance in terms of insertion, deletion, and lookup speed?

 ### Evaluation Metrics